Israel's Netanyahu clinches coalition deals

 But Amotz Asa-El, a political analyst at Jerusalem's Shalom Hartman Institute, predicted that domestic affairs would initially dominate the new coalition's agenda, with turmoil in the Arab world dimming chances for peace moves.

-"Events in neighboring countries and in the belt of countries beyond the neighboring countries are so unpredictable ... (and) so unstable that Israel, regardless of who leads it at the moment, has no choice but to passively watch at the sidelines as things unfold," Asa-El said.
+"Events in neighbouring countries and in the belt of countries beyond the neighbouring countries are so unpredictable ... (and) so unstable that Israel, regardless of who leads it at the moment, has no choice but to passively watch at the sidelines as things unfold," Asa-El said.

 Bennett rejects any future Palestinian state and has strong support among Israeli settlers in the occupied West Bank.